 - Exceeded initial LEED certification level of Silver by achieving Gold through the efforts of the building’s green council, created and chaired by Green Reason

 - Developed a “simple box” energy model of the building for use in testing payback for capital equipment/system replacement options

 - Increased waste diversion rates from 52% to 77% over 6 months and sustained diversion rate and increased capture rate 12 months later through focused campaigns

 - A building-wide campaign was launched by the Green Council to encourage occupant participation in energy reduction

 - A complete rebalancing of the building’s ventilation systems and an indoor air quality audit has led to an improved indoor environment and eliminated issues previously thought to require major capital investments to correct

 - The building was selected as the HOOPP LEAP Sustainability Achiever for 2015 for best overall sustainability performance in Canada on the Pillar Scorecard and on tenant engagement

-- The building was recertified LEED Platinum in 2020 as a result of strategic capital investments and ongoing sustainable operations driven by Green Reason’s capital planning and ongoing commissioning strategies
+- The building was recertified LEEDv4.1 Platinum in 2023 as a result of strategic capital investments and ongoing sustainable operations driven by Green Reason’s capital planning and ongoing commissioning strategies